Willam Belli: 2011–2012: RuPaul's Drag Race and further success

-Willam also claimed that outside of filming hours the queens weren't being adequately fed, for example noting that $75 was all that was allocated to feed the 12 contestants, Willam claims that this necessitated visits to the store for food etc. Willam also revealed that he frequently got other contestants high and/or drunk, as well as also attempting to steal things from the set, things feather fans and RuPaul branded Iron fist shoes.
-According to Belli, the conjugal visit story was made up by producers and Willam agreed to "go along with the excuse" so that "everyone looked okay".
+Belli also claimed that, outside of filming hours, the queens were not being adequately fed, noting that $75 was all that was allocated to feed the 12 contestants.
+Belli claims that this necessitated visits to the store for food, also revealing that she frequently got other contestants high and/or drunk, attempted to steal items from the set such as feather fans and RuPaul-branded Ironfist shoes, and had access to a computer in her hotel room, which was outlawed by production, in order to run her "go-go boy side hustle".
+She additionally claimed to have had sex in the bathroom of Micky's Weho, a local club, with producer Steven Corfe, whom she had previously made apologize to her for asking her to leave Untucked after Belli spoke out about "emotional manipulation" being done to Jiggly Caliente over the one-year anniversary of her mother's death.
+As the two were being escorted out of the bathroom after being discovered having sex, Corfe is said to have thrown a cup at the performer on stage that night, fellow Drag Race alum Raven, getting the two ejected from the club.
+Outside of the club, the duo ran into more World of Wonder staff members, including Drag Race producer Chris McKim (claimed by Belli to be Corfe's best friend), who had to physically separate the two, as they were still "making out".
+Weeks later, Corfe allegedly contacted Belli again and invited her out to lunch with the intent to chat with her and "get [Belli] back in with World of Wonder", of which Belli obliged.
+According to Belli, the conjugal visit story was made up by producers and she agreed to "go along with the excuse" so that "everyone looked okay".
 Belli used the publicity of his disqualification to release his single "Chow Down", which was a parody of Wilson Phillips' "Hold On" that addressed the 2012 Chick-fil-A same-sex marriage controversy.
 The song featured Detox and Vicky Vox.

-On March 12, 2012, he released his first single "Trouble", which was produced by RuPaul's Red Hot collaborator Tom Trujillo.
+On March 12, 2012, she released her first single "Trouble", which was produced by RuPaul's Red Hot collaborator Tom Trujillo.
 The music video for the song was directed by porn director Chi Chi LaRue and premiered on Logo TV.